 If you are experiencing numbness and/or tingling in any part of the body, it is important to see a doctor right away to assess the cause and begin treatment.

 Nerve injuries can often be caused by cutting, stretching, or an inordinate amount of pressure applied to them.
 This can ultimately result in muscles failing to work properly and a loss of feeling in the area.
 Nerve injuries can sometimes heal themselves with the proper care.
 Physical therapy can keep mobility running through the joints and the muscles working while the nerve heals.
-In many cases of nerve injury, patients must take extreme care not to further injure the area, as they may not feel pain because of damaged nerves will not alert the brain that something is wrong.
+In many cases of nerve injury, patients must take extreme care not to further injure the area, as they may not feel pain if the damaged nerves do not alert the brain that something is wrong.
 Severe cases of nerve injury, such as cut nerves, may require surgery.

 Sprains are characterized by a ligament that is stretched or torn.
 Ligaments, connective tissues between the bone and the joint, can be extremely painful when stressed or injured.
 Some of the most common sprains occur in the ankles and the knees after a sudden twist, fall, or impact.
 A sprain can often be felt as a tear or a pop when it happens.
 Sprains can often cause severe pain and discomfort, bruising and swelling, inability to stand, and a decreased range of motion.
 Treatment usually involves rest, ice, compression, and elevation (RICE).
 Some sprains are so severe that crutches may be temporarily required for walking.
 If RICE and various medications do not help the sprain to improve, exercise and physical therapy may be recommended.